Have you got a question about the Green Heart? Browse our FAQs to find the answer, or get in contact with the team.

 When will the former library be demolished?

 Preparation tasks, such as stripping the interior, will be contained within the building envelope to minimise the impact on campus prior to the summer exam period.
 The structural demolition of the building will commence after the summer exam period and the south wing of the former library will be left intact until after summer degree congregations to reduce disturbance.
-The demolition of the building is scheduled to be completed before the start of term in autumn.
+The demolition of the building is scheduled to be completed in October.
 In order to minimise disruption to daily campus operation, construction vehicles will continue to use the site and routes used for the building of the new library.
 A detailed build schedule is available for staff and students.

 Who is responsible for the demolition of the former library?